Giuseppe-C-PSU/AERSP424HW2/README.md

 # AERSP424HW2
 Repository for the 424 Homework2 Code

-This code was created by Achyutan Srinivasa, Shaan Sullivan, Giuseppe Cardone, and Aditi Lastname
+This code was created by Achyutan Srinivasan, Shaan Sullivan, Giuseppe Carbone, and Aditi Priya-Swaminathan

 Use CMake to compile the project and run off of either Visual Studio or VSCode.
-This project is not made to run on MacOS